Note: The 2019 edition of this article is now available. Click here to read it.

 Today, the wealth that is breeding a new generation of millionaires in Africa is being created through new and unconventional business opportunities.

 These business opportunities are simmering beneath Africa’s endless stream of unsolved problems, underserved needs and everyday frustrations.
 New wealth on the continent is emerging from solving problems and creating value, and not from “old school” resource extraction.

-In this article, I’ll share with you the top business opportunities on the continent that are very likely to make more millionaires in 2017.
+In this article, I’ll share with you the top business opportunities in Africa that are very likely to make more millionaires in 2017.